colindembovsky/ColinsALMCornerCheckinPolicies/README.md

 * The source control path(s) that will trigger the Code Review check
 * That the policy will fail if the Code Review Request is not Closed
 * That the policy will fail if any response result is 'Needs Work'
-* That the policy will pass if all response results are 'Looks Good' or •that the policy will pass if all response results are 'Looks Good' or 'With Comments'
+* That the policy will pass if all response results are 'Looks Good' or
+* that the policy will pass if all response results are 'Looks Good' or 'With Comments'